 FAQs

-Product owners execute tactics, managing backlogs, user stories, and daily development.
-Product managers shape the vision, setting long-term goals based on market demands.
-A product manager plans for future customer needs and opportunities, while a product owner focuses on handling immediate tasks.
+Product owners execute tactics, manage backlogs, user stories and daily development.
+Product managers shape the vision, set long term goals based on market demands.
+A product manager plans for future customer needs and opportunities, a product owner focuses on handling immediate tasks.

 Can a product owner become a product manager?